 A: Our breeding dogs are not from show lines, however, they meet all breed standards.
 We want our puppies to go to pet homes not live the life of a show dog.

-Q: What type of breeder are Fuzzypups coming from?
+Q: What type of breeder are puppies coming from?

-A: A professional breeder who has raised Havanese since 1997.
-Raising dogs is a profession, and as such we take it very serious and are licensed, zoned and inspected annually by the agencies that enforce the laws that protect the dogs.
+A: A professional breeder who is highly respected and spent years giving lectures to others is very active in legislating laws to protect dogs as well as the professionals who raise them.
+Raising dogs is a profession, and as such we take it very.
 We are educated in our profession of dog care, and are continually updating that knowledge.
-We are also very conscientious about genetics.
+We are conscientious about genetics.
 We do not inbreed our dogs, introducing new genetics with each generation by adding an un-related quality male.
 Our dogs have large indoor and outdoor open play areas, and are bred at a safe age.
-We do not begin breeding our mom's until they are around 2 years old, and then they are retired and placed in pet homes at the age of 5 or 6.
 As a professional, we know the breed has certain aspects that are distinct to the breed.
-We know that our dogs have distinct personalities and what each is, and therefore can tell you what personality your puppy will have distinctive from another group of puppies.
+We know that our dogs have distinct personalities and what each is, and therefore can tell you what personality your puppy will have.
 Our choice of breeding dogs is based on knowledge of their genetics - which make up health, looks and personality, all of which are important to you for your puppy.
-Further, as a professional, we are very concerned with each individual puppy.
+Further, as a professional, we are concerned with each individual puppy.
 From the moment they are born, they are given individual care and nurturing.
 They are socialized with adults, children and other dogs.
-Additionally we adhere to a very strict health, worming and immunization routine for puppies as well as parent dogs, including dental care.
+Additionally we adhere to a worming and immunization routine important for puppies as well as parent dogs.
 We have local vets that are very familiar with us, as we see them on a regular basis.
 To us, all our dogs are pets.
-All our parents are "mom's and dad's" each a distinctive individual with his/her own quirks and needs.

 Q: When I come visit, will I be able to see both parents?